-While basic services such as electricity and water usually have to take any customers, all utility companies are generally able to collect a deposit.
+While basic services such as electricity and water usually have to take any customers, they are generally able to collect a deposit.
 Customers with good credit may not have to make a deposit while those with poor credit often need a deposit worth several months of services.

 Utility companies typically use a variant credit score called a Utility Score.
 You guessed it, it places a greater focus on your history with paying your utilities.
 So even if you don’t have a substantial history with traditional credit, you may actually already have entries on your Utility Score.